 Baseline Facial Image Registration to the 3D Axis Grid

-Demonstrator:
+Demonstrator: Ermina Lee

 If the same person is the demonstrator throughout, mention them once here and remove the "Demonstrator" field from the other sections; if the demonstrator changes, retain the field in the respective sections.

 To begin, open the 3D facial photograph on the imaging software [1].
+Texture-only images were used to protect the identity of the subject.
 Show the axis grids in the viewport [2].
 Click Snap View to square the image to the nearest ninety-degree frontal view [3].

 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=21107268